Mikehem/AgentVerse/Guides/developer/02-sdk-installation.md

-# Part 2: Agent Lens SDK Installation & Configuration
+# Part 2: Sprint Lens SDK Installation & Configuration

-Learn how to install, configure, and verify the Agent Lens SDK for comprehensive AI agent observability.
+Learn how to install, configure, and verify the Sprint Lens SDK for comprehensive AI agent observability.

 ## 🎯 What You'll Learn

-- Install the Agent Lens SDK using poetry and uv
+- Install the Sprint Lens SDK using poetry and uv
-- Configure SDK connection to your Agent Lens backend
+- Configure SDK connection to your Sprint Agent Lens backend
 - Implement basic authentication and project setup
 - Verify connectivity and create your first traces
 - Understand SDK architecture and core concepts